- What's new in App Layering 4.12

 App layers built into the layered image - Include applications that all users receive, and applications that are tightly integrated with the operating system, for example, MS Office.
-Your MS Office layer must be included in the image template.
+Your MS Office or Visual Studio layer must be included in the image template.

 You need a Platform layer for publishing layered images to your provisioning service or hypervisor environment.

 For MCS you need a Platform layer with MCS software installed, along with you connection broker software.
-Also, if the appliance is installed on a different hypervisor than vSphere, install VMware Tools and provisioning tools (VDA).
+Also, if the appliance is installed on a different hypervisor than vSphere, install VMware Tools.

 Preserve users’ settings and data by enabling User layers in your image template(s).